Five steps to prevent water pollution

 Step 2

 Dispose of hazardous waste safely.
-If you dump toxic substances on the ground, it can contaminate the soil, as well as groundwater and nearby water sources.
-Watch how you dispose of substances like motor oil, pesticides, paint, medicine, household cleaners and even your pet’s flea collar.
+Dumping toxic substances on the ground can contaminate the soil, as well as groundwater and nearby water sources.
+Be mindful of how we substances like motor oil, pesticides, paint, medicine, household cleaners and even your pet’s flea collar is disposed of.

 Step 3

-Be mindful of fertilisers or pesticides.
-Many include hazardous chemicals that can contaminate soil and groundwater.
+Many fertilisers or pesticides include hazardous chemicals that can contaminate soil and groundwater.
 If you have to use them, do so in moderation.
 Pesticides can also be toxic to other species, like honeybees.

 Step 4